vs Dutchie

 We’re not “better than Dutchie.”
 We’re an operator-built alternative for shops who want their POS to know what cannabis retail actually is.

 Dutchie was a coupon site that bought a register.
-CannAgent was a register that hired the owner.
-That difference shows up in places a sales call can’t walk you through — the cart-side vertical-ID re-prompt, the WAC 314-55-079 waste log triple-witness, the 90-day industry-discount re-verify enforced in code, and the back office where Form 941 and W-2 batch live in the same database as the till variance.
+CannAgent was built register-first for cannabis retail.
+That difference shows up in places a sales call can’t walk you through — the cart-side vertical-ID re-prompt, the WAC 314-55-079 waste log witness sign-off, the 90-day industry-discount re-verify enforced in code, and the back office where Form 941 and W-2 batch live in the same database as the till variance.

-We built it because we run two stores on it — Green Life Cannabis in Wenatchee and Seattle Cannabis Co in Rainier Valley — and the off-the-shelf tools didn’t cover the surfaces a working day actually touches.
-Every row below traces to either a feature shipped in our codebase or Dutchie behavior that’s publicly documented.
+CannAgent covers the surfaces a working cannabis retail day actually touches — not the surfaces a generic POS vendor decided to bolt on.
+Every row below traces to either a feature shipped in the CannAgent codebase or Dutchie behavior that’s publicly documented.
 If a row can’t be defended in front of a Dutchie rep, it doesn’t ship.

 Ten differences a working day touches.